gmcninch-tufts/2024-Sp-Math087/course-posts/final-project-guidelines.md

 You must submit the following *deliverables*:

 1. a *proposal* by [2024-03-29 Friday]
-2. written report by [2024-05-03 Friday]
+2. written report by [2024-04-26 Friday]
-3. video presentation to accompany the report, also by [2024-05-03 Friday]
+3. video presentation to accompany the report, also by [2024-04-26 Friday]
+4. you will watch two of the presentations submitted by your class-mates, write some *brief* comments, and submit them by [2024-03-06].

 Here are the details: